BertilleT/classificrops/docs/source/index.rst

 Agrivolution's documentation
 ============================
+The project is divided in 2 parts.

+1) classification standardization
+    expected deliverable : a tool coded in python, able to convert one crops classification to another one, with a clean documentation written in sphinx.
+    Data storage need ?
+No.

+2) SIG software to study crops evolution and repartition in Europe. expected deliverable : to be detailed.
+    Data ?
+Yes : SIG database with anonymous geographic data used to receive funds from the agricole common policy.
-Agrivolution is an interface able to request easily a database that stores anonymous data about agricultural lands in Europe.
-The answer of the request should be viewable on a map.
+    [Agrivolution is an interface able to request easily a database that stores anonymous data about agricultural lands in Europe.
+The answer of the request should be viewable on a map.]

 -----

 .. toctree::
-   docuPages/analysis
-   docuPages/Wallonia_and_France_classification
-   docuPages/european_classification
-   docuPages/languages
-   docuPages/conception
+   1/Wallonia_and_France_classification
+   1/european_classification
+   1/languages
+   2/analysis
+   2/conception

 Installation